fermadeiral/programming-assignments/assignment_testing.md

 Each group will create a small, structured, and testable software project.
 The goal is to ensure that the project is simple enough to manage while being complex enough to make testing meaningful.
 The project can be written in **Java or Python** (that is, projects in other languages will not be accepted).

+More details of the minimum criteria for the project and code structures to be used are available in Section 3.3 below.

 Before starting, each group must define the purpose of their project and register it [here](https://docs.google.com/spreadsheets/d/1tYHh8h3cKHCUzhe6MnHL6ppBWpwk-FQYtmBd9rRg46E/edit?usp=sharing) (**do not request access to the file; be logged in with your VU email instead**).
 The description of the project proposal must be clear.
 Each group should check in the spreadsheet what the other groups have already registered because duplicate projects are not allowed.

 ### 3.2 Set Up Your GitHub Repository